 As technology advances and battery prices continue to come down, induction cooktops for camper vans are becoming increasingly popular.
-This involves replacing the traditional propane stove with a small induction stove and cooking meals entirely from electricity.
+This involves replacing the traditional propane stove with a compact induction cooktop and cooking meals entirely from electricity.
 No propane or any other type of gas required.

-You’re fully energy independent and it’s a much safer option than carrying a propane tank around with you.
+By switching to an all-electric stove, you can become fully energy independent and it’s a much safer option than carrying a propane tank inside your camper.
 Sounds like a great idea, doesn’t it?

-While using an induction stove may be beneficial for some camper van builds, we’re still not sold on the idea that cooking with electricity is a good choice for most of us.
+While using an induction stove may be beneficial for some camper van builds, we’re still not convinced of the idea that cooking with electricity is a good choice for the vast majority of us.

-In fact, an induction cooktop is most likely a terrible idea for van life.
+In fact, we still think choosing an induction stove is a terrible idea for most.
 Keep reading our post to learn why.

 So if you’re ready, let’s get to it!

 This is the most obvious reason an induction cooktop isn’t worth it for most camper vans.
-The amount of electricity you will need to power that electric stove is enormous and means you’ll need a large battery bank to provide that power.
+The amount of electricity you will need to regularly power that electric stove on a DAILY basis is enormous.
+And that means you’ll need a large battery bank to provide that power.

 An induction cooktop, like this one, has a max output of 1800w.
-But let’s be conservative and say you only cook on medium heat, so you’d only be using 900w.
+But let’s be conservative and say you only cook on medium heat.
+Therefore, you’d only be using 900w.

 Now let’s say, on an average day, you’re using the induction stove for the following times: